jungmyung-lee/lifestep-internship/README.md

-In this limited-data regime, **XGBoost showed more stable generalization across folds**, while the CNN+LSTM model exhibited higher variance, suggesting sensitivity to overfitting when training temporal deep models with small labeled datasets.
+In this limited-data regime, **XGBoost showed more stable generalization across folds**, while the CNN+LSTM model exhibited higher variance, suggesting sensitivity to overfitting when training temporal deep models with **small labeled datasets**.

 ## 6. Explainable AI Basketball Shooting Coach (End-to-End System)

-Building upon the pose-based shooting analysis developed in Project 6, I implemented an end-to-end **AI basketball shooting coach** that predicts a numeric shooting-form score and provides **explainable, body-part-level feedback**.
+Building upon the pose-based shooting analysis developed in Project 5, I implemented an end-to-end **AI basketball shooting coach** that predicts a continuous shooting-form score and provides **explainable, body-part-level feedback**.

-### System Overview

-The system consists of four main components:

-- **Feature extraction**
-  Shooting videos are processed using **YOLOv8-Pose** to extract 2D body keypoints.
-  Interpretable biomechanical features—such as elbow joint angles and normalized wrist height—are computed, resampled to a fixed temporal length, and z-score normalized.

-- **Regression model**
-  An **XGBoost regressor** is trained to predict a continuous shooting-form score on a 0–100 scale using pose-derived feature vectors.
-  Model performance is evaluated using **5-fold cross-validation**, and a final model is trained on the full dataset and saved for inference.

-- **Explainable AI (SHAP)**
+From each shooting video, pose-based features were extracted using **YOLOv8-Pose** and used to train an **XGBoost regression model** that predicts a numeric shooting-form score on a 0–100 scale.
-  SHAP TreeExplainer is applied to estimate the relative contribution of different body components (elbow, wrist, lower body) to the predicted score.
+To improve interpretability, **SHAP** was applied to estimate the relative importance of different body components (elbow, wrist, lower body) for each prediction.
-  These contributions are aggregated across time to enable stable, component-level interpretation.

-- **Interactive web interface**
-  A **Streamlit-based web application** allows users to upload a shooting video, run the full analysis pipeline, and receive:
+A lightweight **Streamlit-based web interface** was implemented to allow users to upload a shooting video and receive a score along with interpretable, coach-style feedback.
-  - An overall shooting-form score
-  - A joint-level contribution breakdown
-  - Natural-language feedback generated from SHAP-based importance ratios

-### Results (5-Fold Cross-Validation, N ≈ 107)
+### Results (5-Fold Cross-Validation, N = 107)

-The regression model was evaluated using 5-fold cross-validation.
-Performance was measured using **Mean Absolute Error (MAE)** and **R² score**.

 | Metric | Value (mean ± std) |
 |------|---------------------|